-In such a situation, third person effect works in the opposite direction.
+In such a situation, the third-person effect works in the opposite direction.
 That is, you are very likely to report that you would be swayed into generosity by what you’ve seen.
 The real difference isn’t in the persuasiveness of the messaging, though, but the perceived desirability of the intended action.

 When the influence is a bad one, you feel like you’re impervious; when you want to feel good about yourself, you are more easily persuaded.

-Obviously, third person effect ties in with selective memory and the themes of inflated self-worth that generally accompany all unconscious biases.
+Obviously, the third-person effect ties in with selective memory and the themes of inflated self-worth that generally accompany all unconscious biases.
 Even so, it’s fascinating to discover how easy it is for us to lie to ourselves about our level of suggestibility.

 Advertisers and Salespeople Love Third Person Effect

-It probably won’t surprise you to know that advertisers and salespeople absolutely love third person effect.
+It probably won’t surprise you to know that advertisers and salespeople absolutely love the third-person effect.
 That’s because they know they can flatter you into making decisions you otherwise wouldn’t, and that your unconscious thought processes will stop you from realizing it’s actually happening.